 Train the interviewers: At the Strategic Communications workshop on 31 May it was agreed that training for the Mine Adoption Team Manager, the Behaviour Plans Overseer and the Interviewers could be provided by the MOSH Behavioural Specialist.
 It could but it is it?
 The lesson here is thus the need to action both this point as well as the point about the role of the Task Force member made under point 4 above.
 It would be unwise to increase the time allocated in the pro forma plan of the LPAG Why would it be unwise to make the theoretical plan practical

 Mental model interviews: Unless these are well planned the interviews can easily stretch over two months.
 Now please explain how it is possible for a ‘simple practice’ such as HPD TAS and if 30 people need to be interviewed.
 The lesson here is to ensure the appointment of a quality Mine Adoption Team Manager (Refer to 4 above) and the availability of trained interviewers, and not to increase the time allocation for this activity.
-I don’t agree with the interpretation of what the lesson is, the lesson is every Leading Practice has its own duration for different tasks and the current theory seems not to be too close to this specific LP
+I don’t agree with the interpretation of what the lesson is, the lesson is every Leading Practice has its own duration for different tasks and the current theory seems not to be too close to this specific LP.

 LB and BC plans: It is expected that the analysis of interviews and the preparation of detailed customised BC and LB plans, including appropriate communication materials, will require at least a month.
 The reason for the shorter period reflected for the HPD TAS Leading Practice is likely to be an exception.
 Why is it expected to take so long for such a simple practice